HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 Fortunately, there are a few things that you can do to get your portable air conditioner back up and running.
 Depending on how your air conditioner is behaving, you can try one or more things to correct the issue.

-In this guide, we’ll go over some troubleshooting steps that you can take when your air conditioner stops cooling.
+In this guide, I’ll go over some troubleshooting steps that you can take when your air conditioner stops cooling.

 Your portable air conditioner is not cooling